 Prior to a trademark application being registered, the Trademark Registrar would publish the mark to be registered in the Trademark Journal and allow a period of 90 days for any person to raise an opposition.
 IndiaFilings can help you manage trademark oppositions or file an application opposing registration of any other mark published in the Trademark Journal.

-Any trademark, which is identical or deceptively similar to an existing registered trademark or trademark for which application for registration has been made, cannot be registered.
-Also trademark that would likely cause deception or confusion or is offensive may not be registered.
+Any mark which is identical or similar to an existing registered trademark or any trademark for which an application has been made, cannot be registered.
+Also, marks that would likely cause deception or confusion or are offensive in any way may not be registered.
 Geographical names, common names, common trade words and common abbreviation can also not be registered as a trademark.

-To standardise the goods or services, which the trademark will represent, the Trademark Registry has a list of 45 Classes under which all types of goods and services are represented.
-The trademark application must mention the type of goods or services the trademark will represent under one or more of the classes, and trademark registration is granted for that specific class of goods or service.
+To standardise the goods or services which the trademark will represent, the trademark registry has a list of 45 Classes under which all types of goods and services are represented.
+The trademark application must mention the type of goods or services the trademark will represent under one or more of the classes.
+Trademark registration is granted for that specific class of goods or service.

 Yes, a foreign person or a foreign entity can apply for trademark registration in India.

 Trademark application can be filed with the trademark registry in a matter of 1 - 3 days.
-However, it will typically take 6 to 24 months for the Trademark Registry to complete their formalities and provide registration for the trademark.
+However, it will typically take 6 to 24 months for the registry to complete their formalities and provide registration for the trademark.

 The TM mark can be used along with the trademark once the trademark application is filed with the Controller General of Patents Designs and Trademarks.